Ac6Embedded/apollo-docs/docs/security/cra/developer-requirements.md

 ### 4) Release engineering (gate 3)

-Release is where “proof” is created:
+Release is where "proof" is created:

 - **Signed firmware artefacts** + hashes + versioning metadata.
 - **SBOM** tied to the shipped build (CRA definition of SBOM is explicit).[8]